Felipe Reyes: Real Madrid (2004–2021)

 Reyes moved to the Spanish EuroLeague club Real Madrid, before the 2004–05 season.
 In May 2015, he was named to the 2014–15 season's All-EuroLeague First Team, for his performance during the season; and he was also named the Spanish ACB League Most Valuable Player of the 2014–15 ACB season, marking the second time in his career that he won that award.

 During that 2014–15 season, Reyes' club, Real Madrid, won the EuroLeague season's championship, after defeating Olympiacos, by a score of 78–59, in the league's final game.
 Real Madrid eventually finished the season, by also winning the Spanish ACB League season championship, after a 3–0 series sweep in the Spanish League final series against Barcelona.
 With that title, Real Madrid had won the Triple Crown for the season.

 On 27 June 2015, Reyes signed a two-year contract extension with Real Madrid.
 He became the Spanish ACB League's all-time career leader in total rebounds, in March 2017, after surpassing the previous record holder, Granger Hall.

 In May 2018, Real Madrid won the 2017–18 EuroLeague season's championship, after defeating Fenerbahçe Doğuş in the final game, by a score of 85–80.
 Over 35 EuroLeague games played that season, Reyes averaged 8.4 points and 4.3 rebounds per game.

 On 4 February 2019, Reyes became the ACB League's all-time leader in games played, including both formats of the league (ACB & Primera División).
 He achieved that after he played in his 779th Spanish League game, against Unicaja Málaga, eclipsing the league's previous record-holder for most games played, Joan Creus's tally.
 On 15 February 2019, Reyes became the all-time leader in games played in the Spanish King's Cup tournament, as he overtook Juan Carlos Navarro, to achieve that record.

 On 24 July 2020 Reyes re-signed with the team.

-On 23 June 2021 Reyes announced the end of his successful, prolific and brilliant professional basketball career in which he was the captain of the team.
+On 23 June 2021 Reyes announced the end of his professional basketball career in which he was the captain of the team.